Brigham Stepping Strong Marathon Team

 "The virtual experience in 2020, in-person race in 2021, and team support were amazing.
 We look forward to running again." —Charles and Pauline Santry, 2020 virtual team, 2021 team

 When does the application open?

-Who can apply to run the 2022 in-person Boston Marathon?
+Who can apply to run the 2023 Boston Marathon?

-Anyone who will be 18 or older by April 18, 2022 who believes in the mission of Brigham and Women’s Hospital and is willing to commit to raising critical funds to support The Gillian Reny Stepping Strong Center for Trauma Innovation.
+Anyone 18+ years old who believes in the mission of Brigham and Women’s Hospital and is willing to commit to raising critical funds to support The Gillian Reny Stepping Strong Center for Trauma Innovation.
 The mission of The Stepping Strong Center is to catalyze multidisciplinary collaborations that inspire groundbreaking innovation, effective prevention, and compassionate intervention to transform care for civilians and military heroes who endure traumatic injuries and events.
-First-time runners, experienced marathoners, Brigham employees, grateful patients, and friends are all welcome to apply to run with the Brigham’s Stepping Strong Marathon Team in one of the most elite road races in the world.
+First-time runners, experienced marathoners, Brigham employees, grateful patients, and friends are all welcome to run with the Brigham’s Stepping Strong Marathon Team in one of the most elite road races in the world.